svene/intellij_plugin_feature_sketch/README.md

 ## Installation

-Either
+* clone this git repo

-* Install the plugin as binary from: TBD (jetbrains plugin repo | bintray | ...)
+* open the IntelliJ project, build it (which also produces the plugin's jar artifact)
-* clone this git repo, open the IntelliJ project, compile it and intall the plugin from disk from the file `out/artifacts/feature_sketch_plugin_jar/feature_sketch_plugin.jar`
+* intall the plugin from disk from the file `out/artifacts/feature_sketch_plugin_jar/feature_sketch_plugin.jar`

 ## Usage
 * Open any Java class, put the cursor somewhere in the editor and press CTRL-ALT-G